vaceletm/BlogPost/TuleapRackspace.md

     chef-solo -c solo.rb -j node.json

 And that's all.
-It means that, when a job need a slave (and there is none available), JCloud will create a new Rackspace server with fresh Centos install.
+It means that, when a job needs a slave (and there is none available), JCloud will create a new Rackspace server with fresh Centos install.
 Then we customize it for our needs with our [Chef recipes](https://github.com/vaceletm/tuleapci-chef-cookbook).